B-Zone-GTA-V/B-Zone-GTA-V-Wiki/docs/server/rules/rulesen.md

 - Storage of faction equipment in personal vehicles or houses
 - Releasing a detainee (regardless of whether they possess illegal items or not) from police custody without a strong and well-established IC reason or any prior roleplay that justifies the action.
 (The release must not be based on OOC information or OOC friendships.) - If you are suspected of such an act of corruption and cannot prove a valid IC relationship or reason between you and the detainee, you will be sanctioned accordingly.
+- Actions that violate the roleplay logic of a government faction: theft, fraud, murder, use of illegal weapons, transactions involving illegal items, etc.

 <span style="color: red">Sanctions:</span> ban 3-7 days depending on severity without the right to pay for unban + 20 Fanction Punish (you will not be able to enter another faction or gang for 20 days) + faction blacklist

+<span style="color: yellow">Exception:</span> Leadership ranks within factions (Chief Commissioner+ and Director) are not punishable under Rule 2.26 - Corruption.

 ### <a id="2.27"></a><span style="color: #0088CC">2.27 Freechat</span>
 Freechat is the use of OOC chat in the game, sending messages that are not for the common interest, hate messages, or frustrations.